brevzin/cpp_proposals/2278_cbegin/cbegin.md

 ```
 :::

 Here, the user intended to `std::move` and now accidentally uses `std::views::move`.
+A very different outcome.

-This isn't really the same level of issue for using `std::views::as_const` instead of `std::as_const` (indeed, it may even be an improvement to accidentally use the range adaptor here).
+But this isn't really the same level of issue for using `std::views::as_const` instead of `std::as_const` (indeed, it may even be an improvement to accidentally use the range adaptor here).
 The LEWG discussion on that paper suggested that the desire to avoid `views::move` was much stronger than the desire to avoid `views::as_const`, and the polling did not provide a clear direction for this adaptor.

-As such, this revision reverts to the original proposed name of `views::as_const`.
+As such, this revision (R3) reverts to [@P2278R1]'s choice of name: `views::as_const`.
+This strikes me as the best name amongst the options.

 ## What About `std::cbegin` and `std::cend`?